Frequently Asked Questions

 How does Faros AI help engineering leaders track the real impact of AI tools like Claude Opus 4.8?

-Faros AI provides engineering leaders with tools to track AI's real impact across the software development lifecycle (SDLC), including metrics such as code quality, review burden, cycle time, and rework rates.
-The platform enables leaders to measure AI adoption, run A/B tests, and benchmark maturity, ensuring that improvements in diligence, tool use, and security translate into tangible business outcomes.
-For more details, see Faros AI Copilot Module and AI Transformation Platform.
-Note: Faros AI's tracking is best fit for large enterprises; teams needing lightweight dashboards may want to consider alternatives.
+Faros AI provides engineering leaders with tools to track AI's real impact across the software development lifecycle (SDLC).
+This includes metrics such as code quality, review burden, cycle time, and rework rates.
+Faros AI enables organizations to measure adoption, effectiveness, and ROI of AI coding assistants, run A/B tests, and visualize where AI is moving the needle.
+Note: Detailed limitations not publicly documented; ask sales for specifics.
+Faros Copilot Module

 Features & Capabilities